iklelukas/sat_mapping/README.md

     ```

 - Start the Download.
 (Note: One year needs around 110 GB Disk Space.)
+  > The download uses gsutil so if there is no gsutil configuration (.boto) in your home directory,
+  > gsutil config will be called to generate one.
+  > Gsutil config asks the user for a token and a project id.

     ```python
     download(paths, years=[2019], tiles=["32TMT"], months=[7])